AdobeDocs/experience-platform.en/help/dataflows/ui/monitor-audiences.md

 ---
-keywords: Experience Platform;home;popular topics;monitor segments;monitor dataflows;dataflows;segmentation
-description: Segmentation allows you to create segments and audiences from your Real-Time Customer Profile data.
-This tutorial provides instructions on how you can monitor dataflows during segmentation using the Experience Platform user interface.
+description: Learn how you can monitor dataflows during segmentation using the Experience Platform user interface.
-title: Monitor Dataflows for Segments in the UI
+title: Monitor Dataflows for Audiences in the UI
 type: Tutorial
 exl-id: 32fd2ba1-0ff0-4ea7-8d55-80d53eebc02f
 ---
-# Monitor dataflows for segments in the UI
+# Monitor dataflows for audiences in the UI

-Segmentation Service allows you to create segments and audiences from your Real-Time Customer Profile data in Adobe Experience Platform.
+Segmentation Service allows you to create audiences through segment definitions or other sources from your [!DNL Real-Time Customer Profile] data.
 Platform provides dataflows to transparently track this flow of data from sources to destinations.

-The monitoring dashboard provides you with a visual representation of the data's activity within a segment, including the status of your data's segmentation.
-This tutorial provides instructions on how you can use the monitoring dashboard to monitor your data's segmentation using the Experience Platform user interface, allowing you to track the status of segment activation, evaluation, and export jobs.
+The monitoring dashboard provides you with a visual representation of the data's activity within an audience, including the status of your data's segmentation.
+This tutorial provides instructions on how you can use the monitoring dashboard to monitor your data's segmentation using the Experience Platform user interface, allowing you to track the status of audience activation, evaluation, and export jobs.

 ## Getting started {#getting-started}